o1-labs/proof-systems/arrabiata/README.md

 The witness interpreter attempts to perform most of the algebraic operations using integers, and not field element.
 The results are reduced into the field when mandatory.

+While building the witness, the cross terms are also computed on the fly, to be used in the next iteration.
+This way, the prover only pays the price of the activated gate on each row.

 ### Examples